AdobeDocs/commerce-knowledge-base.en/help/announcements/commerce-apsb26-146.md

 <https://helpx.adobe.com/security/products/magento/apsb26-146.html>

-In this article you will find how to implement the hotfix for this issue for the current and earlier versions of Adobe Commerce and Magento Open Source.
+This article explains how to apply the hotfix for current and earlier versions of Adobe Commerce and Magento Open Source.

 ## Description